top of page

 Both bacteria are specific to humans and other warm-blooded animals.
 E. coli and enterococcus are used as indicators of fecal contamination.
 Presence of these bacterias do not always represent a health hazard; but are regarded as an indicator of the possible presence of disease causing microorganisms that originate in the digestive tracts.
 High levels indicate a possible health risk.

-E. coli and enterococcus may enter a watercourse directly from sewage discharge, run off from land, from malfunctioning septic systems, pets, and wildlife.
+E. coli and enterococcus may enter a watercourse directly from sewage discharge, run-off from land, malfunctioning septic systems, pets, and wildlife.

 dissolvedoxygen_fresh-salt.jpg